Notification Rules

 Run Group Notifications

-To configure Notification Rule for Run Group you need to:
+Section titled “Run Group Notifications”To configure Notification Rule for Run Group you need:

-- pick rungroup for Notification rule context
+- Select rungroup for Notification rule context

-- add your Rule Expression, for example, you can use
+- Add your Rule Expression, for example, you can use

 rungroup_finished